-What in the World is Your Watershed? - Did you know Trumbull County has 3 main watersheds?
+Where Does Your Water Shed? - Did you know Trumbull County has 3 main watersheds?
 This program utilizes a table-top watershed model called the Enviroscape to demonstrate the concept of watersheds as well as potential sources of pollution.

-Stream Watch - Go and as we collect BUGS to determine the health of our local streams.
+Stream Watch - Go Will as we collect BOGS to determine the health of our local streams.
 Field collection, sorting, identifying and recording of biological & chemical data make this an unforgettable outdoor laboratory experience.